-Unfortunately, I think one of the biggest misconceptions folks have about freelancing is that you just decide one day to quit your full-time job and start a business.
+Unfortunately, I think one of the biggest misconceptions folks have about freelancing is that you just decide one day to quit your full-time job (or that you need to get an expensive and fancy college degree) and start a business.
 Well, I’m here to tell you that assumption could not be further from the truth!
 And while there are some folks out there who haphazardly make the leap like this, the reality is that most of them fail.

 For me, the journey to becoming a full-time freelance eLearning designer is something that I’ve been working towards for many years.
 And the truth is, I never had a specific date in mind for when I would make the transition.
 Instead, I focused on a set of goals and milestones that would ensure my success when the time came, no matter how long it would take me to make it happen.

 And that’s exactly what I want to share with you today.
 In this post, I’ll share the three steps I took to become a full-time freelance eLearning designer.

 Here’s the thing: when you work as a full-time freelancer, you only get paid when you have work, and you only get work when you have clients, and you only get clients when they know who you are!
 Because of this, I can’t overemphasize the importance of having a strong and well-established brand!